helgajiang/helgajiang.github.io/_portfolio/4_project.markdown

 Role: Marketing Director

-As Marketing Director of the Women in Computer Science Undergraduate Committee at the University of Waterloo, I make posters and Facebook event banners for our educational outreach and events.
+As Marketing Director of the <a href="http://wics.uwaterloo.ca/">Women in Computer Science Undergraduate Committee</a> at the University of Waterloo, I make posters and Facebook event banners for our educational outreach and events.

 Here are some of my favourites: